OnePlaceSolutions/OnePlaceLiveSitePnP/README.md

 3. The PowerShell script will execute and begin logging actions to the noted log file path.
 You will be prompted to choose whether to deploy the template to an existing Site Collection, or create a new Site Collection and deploy the template afterwards.

-    If you have created a Group Site, or the Solutions Site already exists and you wish to update it, or a problem was encountered during initial deployment, select **Option 1 **.
+    If you have created a Group/Team Site, or the Solutions Site already exists and you wish to update it, or a problem was encountered during initial deployment, select **Option 1**.
 You will be prompted to enter the URL of the existing Solutions Site.

     > ![](./README-Images/menu.png)